abixen/abixen-platform/README.md

 * Not all security parts have yet been implemented
 * Not all translations are done
 * Multi Visualisation Service needs some user interface improvement and optimization.
 Also needs more tests.
+* Web Content Service has yet been finished

 # Release plan